ccs-digital/cf-example-selenium-test/README.md

 ## Looking around

-In the root of this repository you'll find a file named `codefresh.yml`, this is our https://docs.codefresh.io/docs/what-is-the-codefresh-yaml[build descriptor] and it describes the different steps that comprise our process.
+In the root of this repository you'll find a file named `codefresh.yml`, this is our [build descriptor](https://docs.codefresh.io/docs/what-is-the-codefresh-yaml) and it describes the different steps that comprise our process.
 Let's quickly review the contents of this file:

 ### Compiling and testing

-To compile and test our code we use Codefresh's https://docs.codefresh.io/docs/steps#section-freestyle[Freestyle step].
+To compile and test our code we use Codefresh's [Freestyle step](https://docs.codefresh.io/docs/steps#section-freestyle).

 The Freestyle step basically let's you say "Hey, Codefresh!
 Here's a Docker image.
 Create a new container and run these commands for me, will ya?"